 When two moving vehicles back into one another, both drivers may be at fault for the collision.
 If both drivers failed to make sure the area was clear before backing up their vehicles, both may be held responsible in some proportion.

-If you and another driver are partially responsible for the parking lot accident that resulted in serious injuries, establishing the extent to which vehicle is to blame is critical.
-You need a lawyer that can show that the other vehicle is mostly to blame.
+If you and another driver are partially responsible for the parking lot accident that resulted in serious injuries, establishing the extent to which each driver is to blame is critical.
+You need a lawyer that can show that the other driver is mostly to blame.